/* Rambling Owl addition to remove page titles from blogs */

 Simple, I thought.

-And so the months slipped by, sodden and faintly ridiculous, sloshing along like a pair of overworked wellington boots, while I sat indoors drumming my fingers and occasionally contemplating emigration to somewhere reliably warm and dry.
+And so the months slipped by — sodden and faintly ridiculous, sloshing along like a pair of overworked wellington boots — while I sat indoors drumming my fingers and occasionally contemplating emigration to somewhere with a functioning relationship with the sun.

-Eventually—late August, by which point expectations had been lowered to a manageable level—things aligned.
+Eventually — late August, by which point expectations had been quietly lowered to a manageable level — things aligned.
 I had time off.
 My friend Dave had time off.
-Crucially, Dave also had a car and was willing to use it.
+Crucially, Dave also had a car and was willing to use it in my service.
 A date was set.

-I watched the long-range forecast in the days leading up to the walk with a kind of resigned fatalism.
-The Met Office, in a rare moment of optimism, predicted sunny spells and isolated showers.
-It was a forecast that sounded almost cheerful, if you didn’t look too closely at the wording.
-The day before we were due to start, they revised it.
+I watched the long-range forecast in the days leading up to the walk with a kind of resigned fatalism that felt, by then, entirely earned.
+The Met Office, in a rare moment of something approaching optimism, predicted sunny spells and isolated showers — a forecast that sounded almost cheerful, provided you didn't look too closely at the wording.
+The day before we were due to set out, they revised it.

 Heavy rain, they said.